LasseHels/landlord/README.md

 ## Motivation

-Landlord was built for an incident wargame in which spot instances are continuously evicted.
+Landlord was hastily put together for an incident wargame in which spot instances are continuously evicted.

 Do not run Landlord in production.